Francium: Perey's analysis

 Eka-caesium was discovered on January 7, 1939, by Marguerite Perey of the Curie Institute in Paris, when she purified a sample of actinium-227 which had been reported to have a decay energy of 220 keV.
 Perey noticed decay particles with an energy level below 80 keV.
 Perey thought this decay activity might have been caused by a previously unidentified decay product, one which was separated during purification, but emerged again out of the pure actinium-227.
 Various tests eliminated the possibility of the unknown element being thorium, radium, lead, bismuth, or thallium.
 The new product exhibited chemical properties of an alkali metal (such as coprecipitating with caesium salts), which led Perey to believe that it was element 87, produced by the alpha decay of actinium-227.
 Perey then attempted to determine the proportion of beta decay to alpha decay in actinium-227.
 Her first test put the alpha branching at 0.6%, a figure which she later revised to 1%.

 Perey named the new isotope actinium-K (it is now referred to as francium-223) and in 1946, she proposed the name catium (Cm) for her newly discovered element, as she believed it to be the most electropositive cation of the elements.
 Irène Joliot-Curie, one of Perey's supervisors, opposed the name due to its connotation of cat rather than cation; furthermore, the symbol coincided with that which had since been assigned to curium.
 Perey then suggested francium, after France.
 This name was officially adopted by the International Union of Pure and Applied Chemistry (IUPAC) in 1949, becoming the second element after gallium to be named after France.
-It was assigned the symbol Fa, but this abbreviation was revised to the current Fr shortly thereafter.
+It was assigned the symbol Fa, but it was revised to the current Fr shortly thereafter.
 Francium was the last element discovered in nature, rather than synthesized, following hafnium and rhenium.
 Further research into francium's structure was carried out by, among others, Sylvain Lieberman and his team at CERN in the 1970s and 1980s.

 Occurrence

 223Fr is the result of the alpha decay of 227Ac and can be found in trace amounts in uranium minerals.
 In a given sample of uranium, there is estimated to be only one francium atom for every 1 × 1018 uranium atoms.
-It is also calculated that there is a total mass of at most 30 g or, as other sources suggest, 340 to 550 g of francium in the Earth's crust at any given time.
+Only about 1 oz of francium is present naturally in the earth's crust.